DavidFarrell/paidia.fun/__public_site/content/homepage/3what_is_raccoon_rampage.md

 * over 160 beautiful cards
 * four storylines (that can be mashed up)
 * a large game board
-* four unique player roles each with a unique deck and player mat
+* four unique player roles, each with a unique deck and player mat

 ![image of Raccoon Rampage back of box](images/back_of_box.png)

 ## Four player decks made of policy and action cards

 Each unique deck is a mix of **policy** and **action** cards.
-On your turn, put a polic cards into a queue that you and the other players can vote on.
+On your turn, put a policy card into a queue that you and the other players can vote on.
 If a card gets enough votes, we move towards victory as a group but of course, each player wants *their* policies to win so they might not vote for you.

 ![image of policy cards](images/policy_cards.jpg)
 Each deck has a mix of standard and unique policy cards (black border).